 Decorate a piece of paper with stickers.
 This can literally be done anywhere.
 A sheet of stickers, a piece of paper and maybe even some coloring tools.
 Hand them over and let your child take over, splashing their creativity all over the page.

-Ziplock bag painting.
+Sealable plastic bag painting.
 This is NO MESS painting!
 YES!
-Fill a ziplock bag with paint.
+Fill a sealable bag with paint.
 You can even add a variety of colors, just know it will eventually turn brown.
 Children will strengthen fine motor skills by finger painting but there is no mess!

 How awesome are these ideas?
 Super easy, helping them strengthen skills and fun!
 This list is filled with ideas just like this.
 What are you waiting for, you need this list!

 Also, check out our list for Fine Motor Skills for toddlers!